While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 Executive Format Cons:

-If you’ve had periods of unemployment, this chronological format will make those more obvious that some other formats.
+If you’ve had periods of unemployment, this chronological format will make those more obvious than some other formats.
 Additionally, the chronological resume may not be ideal for applicants who have had very long careers as it can inadvertently reveal their age.

 Additional Writing Tips for Executive Format: